 I’m looking forward to being able to use this fun activity for many years to come!

-If you like this felt activity, try making one of my travel felt boards for kids.
-They would make a cheap and easy DIY gift for kids, grandkids, or friends this year!
+On the other hand, if you want MORE felt projects, try making one of my travel felt boards for kids.
+They would make an inexpensive and easy DIY gift for kids, grandkids, or friends this year!

 - Travel felt board set: one-hour tutorial + free printable templates!